BraunMichael/InstanceSegmentation-Detectron2_CustomDataLoader/README.md

 ```
 python --version
 ```
 Then install the corresponding python-dev package, at the time of writing 20.04 comes with 3.8.
-Also make sure some other compiling tools are available
+Also make sure some other compiling tools are available and get xclip and xsel for kivy:

 ```
-sudo apt-get install python3-distutils git build-essential python3.8-dev python3-tk
+sudo apt-get install python3-distutils git build-essential python3.8-dev python3-tk xclip xsel
 ```

 Pycharm sometimes has a Distutils issue from: https://stackoverflow.com/questions/55749206/modulenotfounderror-no-module-named-distutils-core